NickAkincilar/Snowflake_AI_Detective/README.md

 ## Prerequisite:
 - Browse Marketplace as AccountAdmin then Search for "Snowflake Docs" and GET the free snowflake-snowflake-documentation service on to your account using default options
-- This is the marketpalce URL to get the service: https://app.snowflake.com/marketplace/listing/GZSTZ67BY9OQ4/snowflake-snowflake-documentation
+- This is the marketplace URL that it uses to get the service: https://app.snowflake.com/marketplace/listing/GZSTZ67BY9OQ4/snowflake-snowflake-documentation